Benjaminelua/DataCamp_AssociateDataScientist_Projects/Exploring Airbnb Market Trends/README.md

 # 🏙️ New York City Airbnb Market Analysis

 This project analyzes short-term rental data in New York City by merging and processing data from multiple sources and formats.
-The goal is to provide meaningful insights—especially around **private room listings**—for a real estate startup exploring Airbnb trends in NYC.
+The goal is to provide meaningful insights (especially around **private room listings**) for a real estate startup exploring Airbnb trends in NYC.

 ---